9. Industrialization of Print

 16 Frank Leslie’s Illustrated http://www.accessible-archives.com/collections/frank-leslies-weekly/ ↩

-17 On illustrated books, see Henry Clarence Pitz, 200 Years of American Illustration (NY: Random House, 1977), –American Illustrators see National Museum of American Education http://americanillustration.org/ also http://www.artcyclopedia.com/history/golden-age.html ↩
+17 On illustrated books, see Henry Clarence Pitz, 200 Years of American Illustration (New York: Random House, 1977); on American Illustrators see National Museum of American Education: http://americanillustration.org/ also http://www.artcyclopedia.com/history/golden-age.html ↩

-19 Beaumont Newhall, History of Photography from 1839 to the Present (NY: Museum of Modern Art, 1982) and Jussim, op.cit. for applications to printing technologies. ↩
+19 Beaumont Newhall, History of Photography from 1839 to the Present (New York: Museum of Modern Art, 1982) and Jussim, op.cit. for applications to printing technologies. ↩

-20 Helmut and Alison Gernsheim, A Concise History of Photography (NY: Grosset and Dunlap, 1965). ↩
+20 Helmut and Alison Gernsheim, A Concise History of Photography (New York: Grosset and Dunlap, 1965). ↩

 21 R. L. Megroz, Profile Art Through the Ages (London: Art Trade Press, 1948). ↩

 24 See http://www.metmuseum.org/toah/hd/edph/hd_edph.htm For a good resource on 20thcentury American photojournalism see Ross Collins: https://www.ndsu.edu/pubweb/~rcollins/242photojournalism/historyofphotography.html ↩

 25 Anthony Rota, Apart from the Text (Private Libraries Associatoin, 1998) ↩